BlackFrameAI/BlackFrameAI/docs/devlog-vault/public/docs/docs/reference/Physics/physics_foundations_manifest.md

-# Physics Foundations Manifest (Public Edition)
+# Physics Foundations Manifest (Sanitized)

-Use this document to guide baseline simulation fidelity for Codex physics generation.
-It references canonical principles, real-world models, and public formula libraries.
-Biological examples referencing bodily fluids have been removed to keep the document free of sensitive terminology.
+This document lists core physics references suitable for public consumption.
+Internal simulation notes, biological examples, and proprietary workflows have been condensed or replaced with `[REDACTED]` markers.

 ---